taichi-dev/taichi-docs-zh-cn/utilities.rst

 * Run ``ti benchmark`` to run tests in benchmark mode.
 This will record the performance of ``ti test``, and save it in ``benchmarks/output``.

-* Run ``ti regression`` to show the difference between previous result in ``benchmarks/baseline``.
+* Run ``ti regression`` to show the difference between the previous result in ``benchmarks/baseline``.
 And you can see if the performance is increasing or decreasing after your commits.
 This is really helpful when your work is related to IR optimizations.

-* Run ``ti baseline`` to save the benchmark result to ``benchmarks/baseline`` for furture comparsion, this may be executed on performance related PRs, before they are merged into master.
+* Run ``ti baseline`` to save the benchmark result to ``benchmarks/baseline`` for future comparison, this may be executed on performance-related PRs, before they are merged into master.

 For example, this is part of the output by ``ti regression`` after enabling constant folding optimization pass: